-After taking a good look at the historic buildings of Dronfield, which I assumed to be built from locally quarried Silkstone Rock, I then wandered down the hill along Church Street to have a look at the church of St. John the Baptist
+After taking a good look at the historic buildings of Dronfield, which I assumed to be built from locally quarried Silkstone Rock, I then wandered down the hill along Church Street to have a look at the Grade I Listed Church of St. John the Baptist.

 Usually, when surveying a church for the first time, I walk around its exterior to assess its principal structural form and features and take a few general photos, before looking at the details; however, the extremely bright February sunshine made photography quite difficult and I therefore didn’t closely examine the exterior on this occasion